josipcodes/numbers-game/TESTING.md

 **Fixed Bugs**

-- Last row of spans doesn't follow the height of remaining rows if empty.
+- Last row of `spans` doesn't follow the height of remaining rows if empty.

     ![screenshot](documentation/bugs/removed-choice.png)

-    - To fix this, I have included a min-height CSS rule depending on the screen-width.
+    - To fix this, I have included a `min-height` CSS rule depending on the `screen-width`.

-- Uncaught TypeError: Cannot read properties of undefined (reading 'innerHTML').
+- `Uncaught TypeError: Cannot read properties of undefined (reading 'innerHTML')`.

     ![screenshot](documentation/bugs/uncaught-type-error.png)

-    - As the error came from for loop working from 0 to the last position, all while it removes every 5th span, eventually for loop would not have anything in the index which was previously manifested.
-To fix this, I have set the for loop to start from the array end and work back to the position 0.
+    - As the error came from for loop working from 0 to the last position, all while it removes every 5th span, eventually `for loop` would not have anything in the index which was previously manifested.
+To fix this, I have set the for loop to start from the `array end` and work back to the `position 0`.

     ![screenshot](documentation/bugs/uncaught-type-error-fixed.png)

-- Provided hint remains stuck if the hint starts in the first row and is vertical.
-Pressing hint button again would not move the hint further.
+- Provided `hint` remains stuck if the hint starts in the first row and is vertical.
+Pressing `hint button` again would not move the `hint` further.

     ![screenshot](documentation/bugs/hint-stuck.png)

-    - Cause of the issue comes from addLocation() as it sets a location to a string.
+    - Cause of the issue comes from `addLocation()` as it sets a location to a string.
 This resulted in j being itterated as 0-1-2-3-4-5-6-7-8-9-01 (0+'1').
-To fix this I have implemented a break in such instances.
+To fix this I have implemented a `break` in such instances.
 I admit that this was a quick and not-ideal fix as it caused a minor issue down the line noted in open bugs.

     ![screenshot](documentation/bugs/hint-stuck-cause.png)
     ![screenshot](documentation/bugs/hint-stuck-fixed.png)